michami/MBR/Ember3e.md

 If you fail to dodge an attack, you lose **1 HP**.
 If any attack would drop your **HP** to **0** or less, you need to make a saving roll **+CON**.
 If you fail, you die.
 If you succeed, you remain at **0** and must make another saving roll every time you take damage.

 While in combat, any action can result in an attack from an enemy.
 Taking a healing potion or running away gives the enemy a change to strike.
 Every turn of combat allows for one action by the PC and one reaction by the enemy.
 If you're playing with multiple PCs or enemies, they each get an action if it makes sense for them to.
 Large groups of enemies may attack as a single unit.

+## VS Roll

+If you're making a roll where two characters are using stats against each other, for example, one character trying to restrain another using **STR**, roll on both stats and the winner is the one with the highest final value.
+Backgrounds, of course, can be added.
+So a character with a "Wrestler" background would get a **+1** or maybe **+2** (since this is a specific skill) to actions around restraining or breaking a restraint.

+You could do all combat using VS rolls, (**STR** vs **DEX**, etc) but that would mean each enemy would need their own stats.
+This makes for richer combat but would require additional information and tracking of **HP** and other stats.

 ## Magic (If your world allows it)